 Video Transcript: How to Use OUInfo

 Hello!
-Welcome to OUInfo – your starting point for researching Ontario’s universities.
-You can use OUInfo to find information about university programs, admission requirements, scholarships, residence and much more.
+Welcome to Ontario Universities' Info, or OUInfo – your starting point for researching Ontario’s universities.
+You can use OUInfo to find information about:

 I’m going to give you a quick tour of the OUInfo website: www.ontariouniversitiesinfo.ca.

-Let’s start off by highlighting some of the ways you can search for specific university programs on OUInfo.
+Let’s start by highlighting some of the ways you can search for specific university programs.

 Let’s say that you would like to see how many Computer Science programs are offered by Ontario universities.
 Each category has more specific sub-categories called “Subject Areas”.
-If you want to narrow your search to show only Software Engineering programs, for example, click on that subject.
-Now you can see programs in this subject area that are offered by a number of Ontario universities.
+If you want to narrow down your search to show only Software Engineering programs, for example, click on that subject.
+Now you can see programs in this subject area that are offered by several Ontario universities.
 You can use the drop-down menu at the top to sort alphabetically or by university.

 To clear a comparison, uncheck the option.
 You can also compare on each program page.

 There are a few other ways to search for program information.
-If you know the specific program code, for example, you can type it in here to view that program’s specific information.
+If you know the specific program code, for example, you can type it in the Program Code or Keyword search box to view that program’s specific information.

 In the same field, you can search by keyword to find a general list of programs associated with that word.
 You can also narrow down your search by checking the “Show Advanced Search Options” box to search by University, Subject, Location and more.

 Now back to our search.
 You can also search by university.
 Select “Browse by University” on the right side of your screen.
 You can also choose “Universities – Where are you going?” in the top menu.
 For example, from the list of all Ontario universities, you can locate Trent.
-If you select Trent University or “More Information”, you can find information specific to Trent such as campus visits, residences and meal plans, and program news.
-Let’s choose campus visits.
+If you select a Trent University location, you can find information specific to Trent, such as campus tours, residences and meal plans, and program news.
+Let’s choose Tours and Events.

-To see a list of all of the programs offered here at Ryerson, select “Browse All Programs” under University Programs.
-You’ll find the programs listed alphabetically, with each one linking to a more detailed program summary.
+To see a list of all programs offered at Waterloo, select “Browse All Programs” under University Programs.
+You’ll find the programs listed alphabetically, with each one linking to a more-detailed program summary.

-Now that you’ve learned how to find, rate and compare your programs, let’s discuss funding.
+Now that you’ve learned to find and compare your programs, let’s discuss funding.
 Costs like residence and meal plans are listed in each university’s section.
 In these sections, you can also find out what scholarships and awards a specific university offers.

 For a more thorough search of the scholarships, for all universities, click on “Finance – Fees & Scholarships” in the top menu.
 From here, you can sort by name, amount or deadline.
 You can also use the advanced search function to find more specific results, including dollar range, the average needed and location.

-You should now be able to start your university research with OUInfo – your source for up-to-date Ontario university information – all in 1 place.
+You should now be able to start your university research with OUInfo – your source for up-to-date Ontario universities' information – all in 1 place.